JustKeepSilence/gdb/README.md

 ### Download Gdb
-if you are not familiar with go at all, you can also directly download the compiled installer we provided, the download url is: https://wws.lanzous.com/iYPy0ovihdi, download passWord is g65q
+if you are not familiar with go at all, you can also directly download the compiled installer we provided, the download url is: https://wws.lanzoui.com/icUGzpojb5e, download passWord is bwst

 ### Run With HTTPS Mode